kubernetes/website/content/en/blog/_posts/0000-00-00-kube-proxy-non-privileged.md

 **Author**: Lars Ekman

-This post describes how the `--init-only` flag added in K8s v1.29 can be used to perform configuration that requires privileged mode in an initContainer, while the main `kube-proxy` container may run with a stricter securityContext.
+This post describes how the `--init-only` flag to `kube-proxy`, added in K8s v1.29, can be used to perform configuration that requires privileged mode in an initContainer, while the main `kube-proxy` container may run with a stricter securityContext.